Guide

 The status cycler

-Every to-do row has a small squircle on the left.
+Every to-do, event, and habit row has a small squircle on the left.
 Tap it to advance the status.
-The cycle order:
+The cycle differs by row type:

 Swipes and gestures